Nottingham Internship Scheme

-- NIS spring internships take place over the Easter break and are ten days long.
-In order to participate students will need to meet eligibility criteria which will be confirmed when applications open in February.

-- Internships will be hosted by SMEs in Nottingham and Nottinghamshire.

-- NIS summer internships will be eight weeks long and take place from June 2023 onwards.

-- All of the internships will be paid the National Living Wage as a minimum.

-[result] - In order to participate students will need to meet eligibility criteria
+- In order to participate students will need to meet eligibility criteria

 - Opportunities will primarily be in Nottingham and Nottinghamshire

 - NIS summer internships will be eight weeks long and take place from June 2023 onwards.

 - All of the internships will be paid the National Living Wage as a minimum.